cmitchellMSS/usda-dva/documentation/hcd-agile.md

 **Why**: To provide design teams with a bird’s-eye view of a service that helps them see the sequence of interactions that make up a user’s experience including the complexity, successes, pain points, and emotions users experience along the way.

-**How**: Identified how users will hear about SNAP locations through their interactions on the new SNAP map to follow-up interactions to keep USDA SNAP top-of-mind
+**How**: Identified how users will hear about SNAP locations through their interactions on the new SNAP-MAP to follow-up interactions to keep USDA SNAP top-of-mind

  ![
 ](https://lh3.googleusercontent.com/lv2NHzriL_yufZKs7OddjoshTZ6Xc8H7n8KrScX-Ri80Ir9d4bL3GZElQMtwi4315CgPNwrYJNlq "USDA User Journey")